 Note: When using the letterhead, the preferred font is Neue Haas Grotesk font, available on Adobe Typekit.
 If you do not have access to Adobe Typekit, use Helvetica Neue.

 This Google Slides presentation provides a variety of slide formats with ATLAS branding.
-Make a copy of this Google Slides file (File > Make a copy ) and then customize content as you wish.
+Download and customize content as you wish.